chris1111/Catalina-Recovery-HD-Partition/README.md

 # Catalina Recovery HD Partition

 ## Welcome Catalina Recovery HD Partition.app
-- Tools for creating a macOS Catalina Recovery HD Partition on any Volumes.
 - This tools contains the Packages for creating a macOS Catalina Recovery HD Partition on any Volumes.
 - Working for real Mac and Hackintosh.